ratsaby/LwWekaPackage/README.md

 It operates to maintain a large sample width (which is a notion similar to sample margin).
 Given a sample of labeled and unlabeled examples, it iteratively picks the next unlabeled example and classifies it while maintaining a large distance between each labeled example and its nearest unlike-prototype (a prototype is either a labeled example or an unlabeled example that has already been classified).
 In this iterative process, the algorithm prioritizes unlabeled points whose classification decision `interferes' less with the labeled sample.
 It stops when all the unlabeled examples are classified.

-Compared to other large-margin learning algorithms such as the ubiquitous SVM kernel methods, where a kernel function needs to be defined and be an inner product in some higher dimensional space, the LW algorithm can use any distance function, which does not have to satisfy anything other than non-negativity (for instance, it need not even satisfy the triangle inequality).
+Compared to other large-margin learning algorithms such as the ubiquitous SVM kernel methods, where a kernel function needs to be defined and be an inner product in some higher dimensional space, the LW algorithm can use any distance function, which does not have to satisfy anything other than non-negativity (for instance, it need not  satisfy the triangle inequality).
 This makes LW easy to apply in classification learning problems on general distance spaces.

 ## Implementation